micahkepe/blog/content/gitconfig/index.md

 This because it passes the arguments to the `curl` command and the request expects them to be separated by commas.

-However, I didn't like this inflexibility, so I changed the script to use `$*` instead of `$@`. `$*` is another special variable that expands to all the fields passed BUT with a special field separator variable, `IFS`, which is space by default.
-So, if we locally set `IFS` to a comma, we can pass the language list as a comma-separated list:
+However, I didn't like this inflexibility, so I changed the script to use `$*` instead of `$@`. `$*` is another special variable that expands to all the fields passed BUT with a special internal field separator variable, `IFS`, which is space by default.
+So, if we locally set `IFS` to a comma, we can pass the language list as a space-separated list as well and get the same result:

 ```
 git ignore python node
 ```

-Now, the request will be sent with the language list as a comma-separated list instead of a space-separated list, AS WELL AS the original comma-separated list.
+Now we have the same request sent but with the flexibility to pass a space- separated list and/or a comma-separated list.
 "
 )}}